-Netflix is the world’s biggest on-demand videostreaming company for good reason.
-It has an enviable lineup of both licensed and original content, it’s available on just about every device that has a screen and an Internet connection, and its price plans, though not the cheapest around, are still within reach of most people.
+Netflix is the world’s biggest on-demand streaming service for a good reason.
+It has an enviable lineup of both licensed and original content, it’s available on just about every device that has a screen and an internet connection, and its price plans, though not the cheapest around, are still within reach of most people.
 But perhaps Netflix has become too much of a good thing.
-Addiction to screen-based content is real — to the point where one U.S. senator is proposing to ban autoplay videos as a way of dealing with it.
-If you’ve decided to cure your obsessive bingeing by removing the source of addictive TV, and you’re ready to cancel your Netflix subscription, here’s how to do it.
+Addiction to screen-based content is real — to the point where one U.S. senator proposed to ban autoplay videos as a way of dealing with it.
+If you’ve decided to cure your obsessive bingeing by removing the source of addictive television, and you’re ready to cancel your Netflix subscription, here’s how to do it.

 How to cancel Netflix

 Canceling Netflix is a simple process.
-To do so, simply grab a phone or a computer and log in to your account page on Netflix.com.
-Beside the panel that shows your personal info and current payment option, you’ll see a Cancel Membership button.
+To do so, simply grab a phone or a computer and log in to your account page on Netflix.
+Next to the panel that shows your personal info and current payment option, you’ll see a Cancel Membership button.
 Click that and you’ll be taken to the cancellation page.

 At this point, Netflix will likely try to entice you to stick around, possibly by promoting a less expensive price plan.
 If you’re determined to still cancel, just click the Finish Cancellation button, and you’ll officially be done paying for Netflix.